scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ---
 layout: article
-title:  "Style guide"
+title:  "Design style guide"
 date:   2015-09-15 09:00:00
 permalink: ../style-guide/
 categories: documentation
 summary: A guide outlining design thinking and approach, covering Grid, Typography and Link language, with common element inline examples.
 parent: home
 headings:
-- The Grid
+- The grid
 - Typography
 - Link and button language

 ---

-## The Grid
+## The grid

 <p class="lead">If you do nothing else: get responsive; be consistent.</p>